nafSadh/notes/intvw.md

  Specialization on Coursera with 6 well designed courses.

 ## On Résumé
-> Here some articles, guides and resources on résumé.

 - Joel on [Getting Your Résumé Read](https://www.joelonsoftware.com/2004/01/26/getting-your-resume-read/)
 - Both *Cracking-CI* and *PI-Exposed* have very good sections on resume.
 Look at them.